ibm-cloud-docs/satellite/reqs-host-rhcos-outbound-dal.md

-Review the following outbound network requirements for RHEL and RHCOS hosts for use with RHCOS enabled locations in the Dallas (`us-south`) region.
+Review the following outbound network requirements for RHEL and RHCOS hosts for use with CoreOS enabled locations in the Dallas (`us-south`) region.

 Allow access to {{site.data.keyword.redhat_notm}} network time protocol (NTP) servers.